BSc Zoology: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

 Unlike other entrance exams, LPU NEST does not have negative marking.
-Consequently, candidates are not penalised for incorrect answers, resulting in a more favourable environment that encourages them to attempt questions without the fear of losing marks.
-This approach allows candidates to maximise their chances of scoring well by making guesses or eliminating unlikely options.
+Candidates can attend all questions without fear of losing marks.
+This approach allows candidates to maximise chances of scoring well by making guesses or eliminating unlikely options.

 Know more about Zoology Syllabus